TSTP-Enterprises/TSTP-Drive_Mapper/README.md

   Safely store credentials for drives that require authentication.

 - **Advanced Export Options**
-  Export drive mappings as PowerShell scripts for automation and backup purposes.
+  Export drive mappings as JSON or XML files for automation and backup purposes.

 - **Detailed Logging**
   Keep comprehensive logs of all operations for auditing and troubleshooting.